jeremytammik/tbc/a/1547_workhalf_aks_opener.md

 This is a beautiful and advanced sample that provides many important programming pointers.

 I love the `RevitFileSniffer` to read `BasicFileInfo` directly from binary RVT.
+I love all the aspects of it!
+Modeless WPF, the works!

 Here are Allan's video and repository notes: